iris-lh/zMagic/notes.md

           books.json
 ```

-under this new system, each spell yaml will specify a trigger.
+under this new system, each spell yaml will specify a trigger name.
 For example, "Fireball" gets "fireballI", "fireballII", "fireballiii".
 A long spell name like "Wrath of the Forgotten King" with more than 16 characters would need a shortened trigger name like "wrathOfKingIII".

 Sounds like a human's job, honestly.
 The human-specified trigger name ideally would be no more than 13 characters long in order to make room for tier roman numerals.
 Could incorporate some error handling to that effect.